AKSW/Thandril/README.md

 - activator run

 If you wanna package the Application and deploy it to some kind of Server-System, please have a look at the [Activator documentation](//typesafe.com/activator/docs).

+### Tested Platforms ###

+Thandril is developed under Fedora 21 and thereby well tested on this platform.
+It should also run on all other Linux based distributions, in which installed programs are located at /usr/bin.